clemak27/homelab/setup/INSTALL.md

   <!-- markdownlint-disable-next-line -->
   `sudo nixos-rebuild --impure --flake .#phobos --target-host clemens@<ip> switch`

+#### Moving to an SSD

+In some cases, it is preferably to install the system to an ssd for improved performance.
+The rough outline to do this is:

+- mount the SSD to use: `sudo mount /dev/sda1 /mnt`
+- install NixOS to it:
+  `sudo nixos-install --root /mnt --flake .#<hostname> --impure --no-root-password`
+- generate a new config: `sudo nixos-generate-config --root /mnt`
+- copy the generated boot-config to the SD card: `cp -R /mnt/boot/* /`
+- update the `hardware-configuration.nix` of the host so the SD is mounted on `/boot` and the SSD on `/`
+- hope it works :)

 ## k3s

 `k3s` is installed as server by importing the `k3s-server.nix` module.